-Even though transgender Australians are protected under the law, many still experience discrimination while at work, or when they are looking for accommodation, or when accessing goods and services.
+The law protects transgender Australians from discrimination, however, many still experience unfair treatment while at work, or when they are looking for accommodation, or when accessing goods and services.

 According to Amnesty International, transgender people face discrimination up to 60 times a day, and many of those instances happen at work.

 Like all Australians, transgender people have a right to not be discriminated against because of their gender.

 Transgender people are particularly vulnerable to discrimination and harassment when they ‘come out’ or when they are transitioning.